Blind Multimodal Quality Assessment of Low-light Images: Related Work

+\item[3)] The audio modality is usually unavailable in many quality assessment applications, and existing video-audio quality methods become inapplicable.
+Conversely, the text modality can be easily generated using existing language models \cite{liu2023pre}, and the lack of text is not a problem in our BMQA. \end{itemize}

-In addition, it is worth noting that humans are better at measuring image quality by semantic description rather than quantitative score \cite{yang2022fine}, and hence QSD can be a very useful modality in the modeling of BMQA.
-The reasons why this investigation uses the audio modality as the QSD information carrier are based on: 1) The speech-to-text feature conversion is very convenient and mature; 2) The audio modality itself can carry a wider range of quality features (pitch, timbre, rhythm, \textit{etc}), which retains the possibility to study other quality features in the future.
+It is worth noting that humans are better at measuring image quality by semantic description rather than quantitative score \cite{yang2022fine}, and hence text can be a very valuable modality in the modeling of BIQA.
+Moreover, the text modality used in this paper can be directly generate by many popular image captioning methods \cite{xu2015show} and recent large language models (LLMs) \cite{liu2023pre}.

-Furthermore, some may raise the challenge that there are few audio information scenarios when performing BIQA tasks.
-We argue that our investigation focuses on how additional modality information (\textit{e.g.}, semantic visual understanding in terms of QSD), if present, affects the modeling of BMQA.
-More importantly, QSD can be encapsulated in audio, text, or other forms.
-Semantic visual understanding methods, such as image captioning \cite{xu2015show}, can be directly used to generate text-based QSD modality information.
-Based on our MLIQ database, we can pre-train a QSD-induced captioning model, which allows our BMQA scheme to be used seamlessly in any existing unimodal BIQA task.
-Therefore, this lack of audio scenario is not a problem for our investigation.
+Furthermore, our investigation focuses on how additional modality information (\textit{e.g.}, semantic visual understanding \cite{wade2013visual}), if present, affects the modeling of BIQA.
+With our MLIQ database, we can pre-train a QSD-induced captioning model, allowing our BMQA scheme to seamlessly integrate into any existing unimodal BIQA task.
 The relationship between unimodal BIQAs and our BMQA is illustrated in Fig. \ref{fig:unimodal_multimodal}.

-Finally, multimodality-driven BIQAs are still in their early stage, but BMQA provides a new and promising perspective.
-On one hand, the homogeneity of multimodal data shows that training information can be supplementary or shared, which facilitates the learning of highly descriptive quality features.
-On the other, the heterogeneity of multimodal data can expand the width and depth of training information, which is expected to improve the forecasting performance.
-To this end, it is highly desired to develop a special multimodal quality indicator for low-light images.
+Finally, our BMQA provides a new and promising research perspective.
+On one hand, the homogeneity of multimodal data suggests that training information can be supplementary or shared, which facilitates the learning of highly descriptive quality features.
+On the other, the heterogeneity of multimodal data can expand the breadth and depth of training information, which potentially improves the forecasting performance.
+To this end, it is highly desirable to develop a specialized multimodal quality indicator for low-light images.